ufssd/Resources/CONSTITUTION.md

 Developers.
 The official, binding version of the constitution is available on [GatorConnect](https://orgs.studentinvolvement.ufl.edu/Organization/society-of-software-developers).

-Last modified on August 17, 2021.
+Last modified on April 17, 2022.

 ***